François-Nicolas-Benoît Haxo: Biography

-After the Restoration, Louis XVIII wished to give Haxo a command in the Royal Guards, but the general remained faithful to Napoleon.
+After the Restoration, Louis XVIII wished to give Haxo a command in the Royal Guard, but the general remained faithful to Napoleon.
 During the Hundred Days, Haxo laid out the provisional fortifications of Paris and fought at the Battle of Waterloo.

 It was after the Second Restoration that the best work of his career was accomplished.
 As Inspector General he managed to reconstruct the old Vauban and Cormontaigne fortresses, which had failed during the invasions of 1814 and 1815.

 In 1815, Haxo was relieved from the military by the Restoration government.
 In 1819, however, he was reinstated as Inspector General of frontier fortifications (Grenoble, Besançon, Dunkirk, St. Omer, Sedan, the Fort Lock, Belfort, and Bitche).

 Haxo was part of the Council of War called upon to judge General Charles Lefebvre-Desnouettes and voted for his death.